 If you're after Galaxy S8 deals and SIM-free pricing, you've come to the right place.
 We're all over the latest offers and deals for Samsung's new flagship handsets.

 Both phones are available from Carphone Warehouse.
 Carphone's featured deal is the S8 on EE with unlimited calls and texts plus 5GB of data per month for £45.99 per month and £25 upfront.
-You also get a free Samsung Speaker, too.
-Total cost: £1,129.
-Get this Samsung Galaxy S8 deal
+Get the Samsung Galaxy S8 from Carphone Warehouse

 There are three colours, black and grey (coming to the UK) and silver (which will be released later), although we’ve seen some shots of a blue model, so expect a special edition at some point.